-Typical use of operation modes Incorrect use of operation modes To search for small objects in fields, the optimal modes will be the Motion ones (with Discrimination and All metal).
+Typical use of operation modes:

+- 1. To search for small objects in fields, the optimal modes will be the Motion ones (with Discrimination and All metal).
 The correct mode will depend on the user's expectations, if the user wants to search only for clear signals from non-ferrous metal objects, Motion with Discrimination is best.
-If the user wishes to find all kinds of small objects, All metal Motion mode will be better.
-Motion mode with Discrimination (especially for Reaction set above 2) will not give good results when searching for very large, deeply located objects or to conduct search in places where the movement of the search coil is impossible e.g. very dense bushes, or holes.
-To search for large objects at depth, the Non-motion mode is the best.
-Non-motion mode will be very poor when searching for small objects in highly littered area.
+If the user wishes to find all kinds of small objects, All metal Motion mode will be better. - 2.
+To search for large objects at depth, the Non-motion mode is the best. - 3.
 For universal searches the Dual mode will be the best.